Last updated: September 27, 2025 — HB 913 was signed June 23, 2025 (Ch. 2025-175) and took effect October 1, 2025.

 Navigating Florida House Bill 913: What Changes Are on the Horizon for Homeowners?

 Florida’s condo owners and homeowners associations (HOAs) are facing new regulatory updates that could significantly impact how communities are managed.
-Florida House Bill 913, introduced during the 2025 legislative session, seeks to tighten oversight on financial transparency, improve structural safety, and ensure stronger accountability from associations.
+Florida House Bill 913, introduced during the 2025 legislative session, tightens financial transparency, strengthens structural safety rules, and increases board accountability.

 Whether you’re a property owner, association board member, or real estate investor, here’s what you need to know about Florida House Bill 913 and how it may reshape community living across the state.